English 494.01 [CAPS]: Jazz Age/Harlem Renaissance (3 credits)

 - Because the point of the weblog is to share your thoughts with others in the class, our main class site will contain a link with your name as part of the requirement.
 If you have any privacy concerns (under FERPA) about having people know that you are in this class or do not want your name posted anywhere on our class site, you should choose the Reports option instead.
 You’ll also need to write to me (on paper) requesting that your name be omitted from the Reports page.

 Electronics Policy.
 Recent studies have demonstrated that people remember material better when they take notes by hand rather than on the computer, since typing on the computer tends to produce a transcription rather than the kind of selective note-taking that leads to understanding.
 Also, students participate more actively when they are not using a laptop, which benefits their class participation grade, and there are fewer distractions in the classroom without laptops.
-The following policies thus apply in this class:
+For 75 minutes twice a week, we’ll be giving the culture of the 1920s our full attention, so your use of electronics should only be for the purpose of accessing or engaging with course materials during that time.

 |Exams (exams, 10% each)||20 percent|